DoctorD1501/JAVMovieScraper/README.md

 ## What If I Use Plex?
-XBMC Metadata is compatible with [Plex](https://plex.tv/) using the [XBMCnfoMovieImporter](https://forums.plex.tv/index.php/topic/38402-metadata-agents-for-exported-xbmc-library/) from the [Unsupported Appstore Channel](https://forums.plex.tv/index.php/topic/25523-unsupported-as-in-totally-unofficial-appstore/).
+Kodi metadata is compatible with [Plex](https://plex.tv/) using the [XBMCnfoMovieImporter](https://forums.plex.tv/index.php/topic/38402-metadata-agents-for-exported-xbmc-library/) ([github link here](https://github.com/gboudreau/XBMCnfoMoviesImporter.bundle)).

-## Other Good Programs for Viewing/Browsing XBMC Scraped Files
+## Other Good Programs for Viewing/Browsing Kodi Scraped Files
 Try [Media Companion](https://mediacompanion.codeplex.com/).
-It's easier to use when sitting at a computer than XBMC because the interface is designed for keyboard & mouse use rather than a remote and large screen.
+It's easier to use when sitting at a computer than Kodi because the interface is designed for keyboard & mouse use rather than a remote and large screen.